 We all know what toilets are actually meant for flushing.
 But some people ignore the fact of toilets and flush down anything they feel like.
 These things eventually clog the toilet, and you'll see that even water alone can't pass through.
 That's when you'll have to call your plumber and perform a thorough toilet cleaning.
 Things like small toys, comb, hair, feminine hygiene products, and garbage things are the primary culprits.
 Make sure you keep these things and other large, hard products away from your toilet.

 Toilet papers are meant to dissolve easily when it touches water.
 But not all brands dissolve properly, especially the cheap ones.
 These papers remain strong and stay as it is in the toilet drain.
-And when you use a lot of such toilet papers, you will eventually notice a clog in your toilet.
-The best ways to avoid this clog is by using a good and soft toilet paper and switch brands until you find the right one, and reduce the amount you flush out.
+And when you use a lot of such toilet paper, you will eventually notice a clog in your toilet.
+The best way to avoid this clog is by using good and soft toilet paper and switching brands until you find the right one, and reducing the amount you flush out.

 You can always use a plunger or snake to unclog the toilet.
 But if it doesn't work out, leaving the job to a licensed plumber is the best idea.

 With over 20+ years of industry experience, Capital Plumbing offers the best in the business if you need expert plumbing, heating, cooling, or HVAC services in Edmonton that you can trust for the long term.